 Common Mistakes to Avoid

-When navigating bereavement leave, both employers and employees can fall into traps that exacerbate an already difficult situation.
+When working through bereavement leave, both employers and employees can fall into traps that make an already difficult situation worse.

 - Assuming FMLA Protection: Many employees believe FMLA automatically covers bereavement.
 As noted, it does not.
-You may need to look into 401k and IRA After Death (Practical Steps and Documents) and other financial protections separately.
+You may need to handle financial and benefit matters, such as updating retirement account beneficiaries, separately.

 - Privacy Violations: Employers should never disclose the cause of death or specific details to the rest of the team without the bereaved employee's explicit consent.